Abhinav1497/Abhinav1497.github.io/_projects/2_project.md

     optimization analysis vs parameters and code snippet
 </div>

-To assess the performance of the TRPO algorithm under dif- ferent discount factors, we evaluate its performance across a range of 𝛾 values.
+To assess the performance of the TRPO algorithm under different discount factors, we evaluate its performance across a range of 𝛾 values.
 Figure 2 illustrates the performance of the algorithm as the discount factor varies.
 The plot shows that as 𝛾 increases, the average performance also increases, indi- cating a stronger consideration for future rewards.
 However, beyond a certain point, the performance saturates, suggest- ing diminishing returns for higher 𝛾 values.
 This trade-off between immediate and future rewards can be crucial in designing policies for reinforcement learning tasks.